4d/docs/website/translated_docs/fr/Project/architecture.md

 ---
 id: architecture
-title: Architecture d'un projet 4D
+title: Architecture of a project
 ---

 A 4D project is made of several folders and files, stored within a single parent database folder (package folder).
 Par exemple: